-For individuals who have diabetic lower-extremity ulcers who receive AlloPatch, Apligraf, Dermagraft, Integra, mVASC, or TheraSkin, the evidence includes RCTs.
+For individuals who have diabetic lower-extremity ulcers who receive AlloPatch, Apligraf, Dermagraft, Integra, mVASC, TheraSkin, or Kerecis Omega3 Wound matrix, the evidence includes RCTs.
 Relevant outcomes are symptoms, change in disease status, morbid events, and QOL.
-RCTs reporting complete wound healing outcomes with at least 12 weeks of follow-up have demonstrated the efficacy of AlloPatch (reticular ADM), Apligraf and Dermagraft (living cell therapy), Integra (biosynthetic), mVASC, and TheraSkin over the standard of care (SOC).
+RCTs reporting complete wound healing outcomes with at least 12 weeks of follow-up have demonstrated the efficacy of AlloPatch (reticular ADM), Apligraf and Dermagraft (living cell therapy), Integra (biosynthetic), mVASC, TheraSkin, and Kerecis Omega 3 Wound matrix over the standard of care (SOC).
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have diabetic lower-extremity ulcers who receive ADM products other than AlloPatch, Apligraf, Dermagraft, Integra, mVASC, or TheraSkin, the evidence includes RCTs.
+For individuals who have diabetic lower-extremity ulcers who receive ADM products other than AlloPatch, Apligraf, Dermagraft, Integra, mVASC, TheraSkin, or Kerecis Omega3 Wound matrix, the evidence includes RCTs.
 Relevant outcomes are symptoms, change in disease status, morbid events, and QOL.
 Results from a multicenter RCT showed some benefit of DermACELL that was primarily for the subgroup of patients who only required a single application of the ADM.
 Studies are needed to further define the population who might benefit from this treatment.
 Additional study with a larger number of subjects is needed to evaluate the effect of GraftJacket, DermACELL, Cytal, PriMatrix, and Oasis Wound Matrix, compared with current SOC or other advanced wound therapies.
-An RCT of Omega3 Wound (Kerecis) has been published and 2 larger RCTs are registered and reported as completed but have not been published.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.